Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 ### 1.6 - Installing pgAdmin in your PC:
 This project uses pgAdmin, so you need to have it installed in your PC for the project to works.
 Normally pgAdmin is installed with PostegreSQL, make sure to flag the option to install it at the end of the PostegreSQL installation proccess.
-- To check if it has been installed in your PC, you can use the PC search tool, and search for pgAdmin 4 application.
+- To check if it has been installed in your PC, search for pgAdmin 4 application with the PC search tool.

 PgAdmin 4 is a web application and works as a browser-based client for PostgreSQL.
 - You can also install it from the website, https://www.pgadmin.org/.